Above/Below-the-Line Mapping

 def evaluate(self, payload: TransactionPayload) -> CostCenterLevel:

-# Precedence: ATL guild jurisdiction > department-code mapping > default fallback.
+# Precedence: ATL guild jurisdiction > department-code mapping > BTL default.

 if payload.union_guild in ATL_GUILDS: